3 Days in Hong Kong: A Hong Kong Itinerary for First Time Visitors

 As with many other countries, the street food is always a good pick.
 Though some things may seem a bit strange, if you are adventurous you will have no problem finding unique and different things to try.
 Also, make sure to try bubble waffles.
 They are an essential must-try when in Hong Kong!

 If you are a big foodie, then you might be interested in booking an actual food tour.
-This private Hong Kong food tour will take you to some of the best street vendors in the city allowing you to learn and eat at the same time.
+This Hong Kong food tour will take you to some of the best street vendors in the city allowing you to learn and eat at the same time.

 Hong Kong Street Food Vendor